sphinx-doc/sphinx/doc/domains.rst

 .. admonition:: Note on References with Templates Parameters/Arguments

-   Sphinx's syntax to give references a custom title can interfere with linking to template classes, if nothing follows the closing angle bracket, i.e. if the link looks like this: ``:cpp:class:`MyClass<int>```.
+   Sphinx's syntax to give references a custom title can interfere with linking to class templates, if nothing follows the closing angle bracket, i.e. if the link looks like this: ``:cpp:class:`MyClass<int>```.
    This is interpreted as a link to ``int`` with a title of ``MyClass``.
    In this case, please escape the opening angle bracket with a backslash,